Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Product Carbon Footprint Analyst

-90% of companies will continue reporting on sustainability even though the Omnibus package has reduced their obligations.
-It might seem like the right moment to slow down, but the opposite is happening.
-More and more companies are maintaining or strengthening their reporting because they need it to keep operating normally, access financing, or avoid being excluded from certain supply chains.
-The pressure no longer comes only from regulation, but from the market itself—and that changes everything.
+90% of companies will keep reporting on sustainability even though the Omnibus package has reduced their obligations.
+It might look like the moment to slow down, but the opposite is happening.
+More and more companies are maintaining or strengthening their reporting because they need it to keep operating normally, access financing or avoid being shut out of certain supply chains.
+The pressure no longer comes only from regulation, but from the market itself, and that changes everything.

-This shift is no longer theoretical; it’s materializing in very concrete, day-to-day business processes.
-ESG information has become part of key decisions such as financing, tenders, and supplier approval processes, where an increasing level of detail, consistency, and traceability is required.
+That shift is no longer theoretical; it is materialising in very concrete day-to-day business processes.
+ESG information has become part of key decisions such as financing, tenders and supplier approval, where an increasing level of detail, consistency and traceability is required.

-According to the Osapiens survey, companies identify investor pressure, customer expectations, and supply chain requirements as the main reasons for continuing to report.
-This is not about anticipating future regulations, but about responding to conditions that are already directly affecting their ability to generate business.
+Companies identify investor pressure, customer expectations and supply chain requirements as the main reasons for continuing to report.
+This is not about getting ahead of future rules, but about responding to conditions that are already directly affecting their ability to generate business.

-In this context, stopping reporting doesn’t simplify management—it reduces visibility among key stakeholders.
-In fact, nearly 9 out of 10 companies will maintain their reporting practices and, in many cases, expand them, adapting to an environment where sustainability is now part of the rules of the game.
+In this context, stopping reporting does not simplify management, it reduces visibility before key players.
+In fact, nearly 9 out of 10 companies will keep their reporting practices and, in many cases, expand them, adapting to an environment where sustainability is now part of the rules of the game.

 The ripple effect across the value chain

-A large part of this pressure is being transferred along supply chains.
-Large companies, still subject to frameworks like the CSRD, need reliable data from their suppliers to report rigorously.
+A large part of this pressure is being passed along supply chains.
+Large companies, still subject to frameworks like the CSRD, need reliable data from their suppliers to report rigorously, especially on their Scope 3 emissions.

-This is creating a ripple effect that reaches companies which, in theory, are no longer legally required to report.
-In practice, many of them continue measuring and reporting because their clients demand it as a condition for doing business.
+This is creating a ripple effect that reaches companies which, in theory, are no longer required by law.
+In practice, many of them keep measuring and reporting because their clients demand it as a condition for working with them.
+That said, the Omnibus set a limit: companies with fewer than 1,000 employees cannot be asked for more than what the voluntary VSME standard sets out.
+We explain it in our article on the CSRD for SMEs and the supply chain.

-Sustainability is no longer an internal exercise—it has become a common language within commercial relationships.
-It’s not just about compliance, but about proving with data that you are aligned with market standards.
+Sustainability thus stops being an internal exercise and becomes a common language within commercial relationships.
+It is not just about complying, but about proving with data that you are aligned with the standards the market sets.

 From reporting to operational capability

-This shift is also transforming the role of reporting within organizations.
-For years, it was seen as a one-off exercise tied to producing reports.
-Today, it is becoming integrated into daily operations.
+This shift is also transforming the role of reporting within organisations.
+For years it was understood as a one-off exercise tied to producing reports.
+Today it is starting to become part of daily operations.

-Data collection and management are no longer isolated processes—they are continuous capabilities, necessary to respond quickly to investors, customers, and partners.
+Data collection and management stop being an isolated process and become a continuous capability, needed to respond quickly to investors, clients or partners.
 In this context, data quality and traceability become critical.

-It’s no longer just about reporting, but about being prepared to operate in an environment where sustainability is part of every relevant decision.
+It is not just a question of reporting, but of being ready to operate in an environment where sustainability is part of every relevant decision.

 Technology to sustain the new level of demand

 This new scenario is exposing the limitations of many current models.
-Manual processes, scattered spreadsheets, and poorly connected systems make it difficult to respond consistently and quickly.
+Manual processes, scattered spreadsheets or poorly connected systems make it hard to respond to these demands consistently and quickly.

-That’s why more and more companies are adopting solutions like Manglai, which allow them to centralize information, automate data capture, and ensure traceability.
-More than a reporting tool, it’s about building a solid foundation to manage sustainability as a real business variable.
+That is why more and more companies are bringing in solutions like Manglai, which let them centralise the information, automate data capture and ensure traceability.
+More than a reporting tool, it is about building a solid foundation to manage sustainability as a real business variable.

-The relaxation of regulation hasn’t slowed down sustainability reporting—it has transformed it.
-In this new landscape, the question is no longer whether to report, but how to do it efficiently, reliably, and in line with real business demands.
+The easing of the rules has not slowed sustainability reporting.
+It has transformed it.
+In this new landscape, the question is no longer whether to report, but how to do it efficiently, reliably and in line with the real demands of the business.

 Carolina Skarupa